Single Tooth Replacement | Multiple tooth Replacement | Full Mouth Replacement

 How much time is required for a dental implant placement?

 Today, state-of-the-art guided surgical techniques are convenient alternatives to place dental implants and allow you to have the dental implant placed in a single session using keyhole surgery.
-This new method has significantly simplified the procedure, for both patients and periodontal surgeons.
+This new method has significantly simplified the procedure, for both patients and our doctors.
 The major advantage of the guided surgical technique is the minimal amount of manipulation of the soft tissue due to keyhole surgery.
 The conventional process can take from two to six months.
-First, the periodontist places the dental implant, which is left for two to four months to heal and integrate with the jawbone.
+First, Dr. Bush places the dental implant, which is left for two to four months to heal and integrate with the jawbone.
 During the healing period, you are given a temporary prosthesis until the permanent crown is put in place.

 The procedure chosen depends on several factors, such as your dental health, the number of teeth involved and which teeth are replaced.
 These factors will also determine the total number of visits to the office throughout the treatment period.